You: When there’s something strange in your neighbourhood, who ya gonna call?

 - A coffee house finds that there is a new coffee machine on the market that can make our coffee three times quicker than their current machines – should they buy it?

 - A car manufacturer has been approached by a company offering a new incentive programme for its employees, they promise that the programme will improve employee engagement levels – should they invest in the programme?

-The beauty of the Edward De Bono’s hats is in their simplicity.
-They are easy to learn and implement in your own work and are a great tool for group collaboration and decision making.
+The beauty of Edward De Bono’s hats is in their simplicity.
+They are easy to learn and implement in your own work and are a great tool for group collaboration and decision-making.